marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index ["if keyword", chaining]}}

-If we have more than two paths to choose from, multiple `if`/`else` pairs can be “chained” together.
+If we have more than two paths to choose from, multiple `if`/`else` pairs can be "chained" together.
 Here's an example:

 ```
 let num = Number(prompt("Pick a number"));